DinhLongHuynh/SciLifeLab_agent_workshop/Section_2_MCP/MCP_scratch/README.md

 # AI Agents in Life Sciences: Hands-on Session 2 - AI agent collaboration with the Model Context Protocol (MCP)

 Welcome!
-This Jupyter Notebook provides a complete, hands-on guide to the Model Context Protocol (MCP).
+The **`mcp_workshop.ipynb`** Jupyter Notebook provides a complete, hands-on guide to the Model Context Protocol (MCP).
 It is designed to teach you the fundamentals from first principles, starting with core theory and moving directly into practical, "from-scratch" implementations.

 By the end of this notebook, you will have built and tested your own basic and advanced MCP servers and clients using Python, Flask, and REST APIs.